-Risk assessments are always done before hand and there are set pupil/adult ratios to observe A qualified first-aider always accompanies school visits.
+Risk assessments are always done before hand and there are set pupil/adult ratios to observe which are different from those generally operating in school.
+(1/8 is the statutory number, but we always do 1/4 or 1/5 for infant children.)

+A qualified first-aider always accompanies school visits.